Coyote Ugly: Soundtracks

-The film's soundtrack features Violet's four songs from the film, performed by LeAnn Rimes and written by Diane Warren, as well as several other songs not exclusive to the film.
-It achieved gold status within one month of its release on August 1, 2000 and platinum status on November 7, 2000.
-On April 18, 2001, the soundtrack was certified 2× Platinum and on January 9, 2002, it was certified 3× Platinum.
-The soundtrack was certified 4× Platinum on July 22, 2008, was certified 5× Platinum (500,000 units) in Canada and gold (100,000 units) in Japan in 2002.
+The film's soundtrack was released on August 1, 2000.
+It features Violet's four songs from the film, performed by LeAnn Rimes and written by Diane Warren.
+The tracks performed by Rimes were produced by Trevor Horn with string arrangements by David Campbell.
+In the United States, it was certified Gold within one month of its release and Platinum on November 7, 2000.
+On July 22, 2008, the soundtrack was certified 4× Platinum.
+Internationally, it was certified 5× Platinum in Canada and Gold (100,000 units) in Japan in 2002.

-Three singles were released from the soundtrack, all three by LeAnn Rimes, "Can't Fight the Moonlight" which achieved gold status, became a nearly instant hit on the radio charts and peaked at No. 11 on The Billboard Hot 100, "But I Do Love You" and "The Right Kind of Wrong".
+Three singles were released from the soundtrack, all by LeAnn Rimes: "Can't Fight the Moonlight" which achieved gold status and peaked at No. 11 on The Billboard Hot 100, "But I Do Love You", and "The Right Kind of Wrong".

 A second soundtrack, More Music from Coyote Ugly, with more songs that appeared in the film and remixes of two of Rimes' songs, followed on January 28, 2003.

 Although Perabo was able to sing for her character, it was decided that Rimes, owing to her soprano-type voice, would provide Violet's singing voice far better for the role.
 This means that during Rimes' cameo, she is effectively duetting with herself.